Stuff goes here.

 Once inducted, get involved.
 Volunteer for events or run for a Chapter office.

-Our inaugural Chapter of the Year Award went to Loyola University Maryland for the 2013-14 academic year.
+Our second annual Chapter of the Year Award went to Fordham University for the 2014-15 academic year.
 Congrats on the great work!

 Below are links to documents and pages for Faculty Advisers and Officers

 Alpha Sigma Nu honors students of Jesuit colleges and universities who distinguish themselves in scholarship, loyalty to the ideals of Jesuit education, and service to others.
 As the only honor society permitted to bear the name Jesuit, the vision of the Society is the encouragement of Ignatian inspired lifelong leaders.